 By Jennifer R Jones | Posted on June 19, 2012 2:49 AM

-The Rock of Ages Movie Fails to Rock the Box Office and Barely Moves The Needle on the Broadway Show
+The Rock of Ages Movie Fails to Rock the Box Office and Barely Moves The Needle on the Broadway Show.
+Where did the movie go wrong?

 The film version of the highly successful Broadway musical Rock of Ages opened this past weekend to disappointing box office sales and tepid reviews.
 Featuring a star-filled cast and a slew of beloved '80s hair-band hits like "Pour Some Sugar on Me" and "Wanted Dead or Alive", Rock of Ages seemed poised to do well, but when all was said and done, the hard-rocking movie only placed #3 at the box office, bringing in less than $15 million in ticket sales.
 The exact reason for Rock of Ages' lackluster performance is hard to pinpoint.
 Some of the reviews felt the Rock of Ages movie failed to capture the silly fun and hard rock spirit of the Broadway show version (and of course the film couldn't possibly duplicate the concert-like feel of a live show).